keyur-ak/nest-graphql-mongo-assignment/README.md

 # Assignment: Nestjs & Graphql

-There exists a sample boilerplate code in this repository
+There exists a sample boilerplate code in this repository, that includes

 - Mutation to create a new blog
 - Query to read all blogs